Fairy Tales 🧚 Alberta

 Beatrice was in fact struggling to free herself, yet the ropes were so tight that you couldn’t even see her wrist move.

 Beatrice tried in vain to wrangle her way free of her marriage contract.
 Yet Antonio had, with the help of the County Courthouse and the Catholic Church, tightened the clauses with Indian rubber, and bound up the stray exemptions with leather straps.
-After endless pleading, she managed to convince him to untie her and instead monitor her movements with an ankle bracelet.
-If she went as far as Turner Valley, she would receive a jolt of electricity that would make her grit her teeth in agony.
+She pleaded with him to untie her and instead monitor her movements with an ankle bracelet.
+“Otherwise, how can I make you breakfast?”

 Having exhausted her legal options, Beatrice tried to bury herself in the fantasies of her youth.
 Yet in what fairy tale could she find the spell that would make her life return to what it was?
 How could she retrace her steps to that first Immaculate Conception, that first golden apple of her innocence?
 It seemed impossible to bring back those moments when clouds danced across a ballroom sky of blue.
 Ever since her Granny died, the ballroom was looking more and more like a Hell’s Angels bar.